kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

  We have 5 main folders : db, private, static, templates and tests folder.

  ### 4.1 Db
- This folder contains the plan (or structure ) of our database.
+ This folder contains sub-folder *testingdb* which is our database.

  ### 4.2 Private